tbohn/VIC_Landcover_MODIS_NLCD_INEGI/README.md

  - README.md - this file

 docs/
+ - Overview.md - overview of whole project
+ - INEGI/ - processing of INEGI Usos de Suelo y Vegetacion maps -- "Processing of INEGI USOSV dataset.docx" - describes the processing of INEGI maps, including the names of the scripts involved in each processing step
- - Scripts.md - list of scripts, including description and usage
+ - NLCD_INEGI/ - further processing and merging of NLCD and INEGI maps -- Scripts.md - list of scripts, including description and usage -- Procedure.md - list of processing steps
- - Procedure.md - list of processing steps
+ - MODIS/ - aggregation of MODIS data over land cover maps and generation of VIC parameter files -- Scripts.md - list of scripts, including description and usage -- Procedure.md - list of processing steps

 examples/ - the inputs and intermediate files for an example 10x10 degree "tile"
  - batch.process_one_tile.40_50n.130_120e.sh - linux shell script that contains the commands for processing an example 10x10 tile